umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Themes/index.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "Theming Umbraco Forms" meta.Description: "Documentation on how to apply custom themes to Umbraco Forms"
+meta.Title: "Theming Umbraco Forms"
+description: "Documentation on how to apply custom themes to Umbraco Forms"
 ---

 # Themes